Danni Baird Shows Kathryn Dennis Support While Jennifer Snowden Lashes Out At Her

 — Danni Baird (@DannaBaird) April 10, 2017

-Kathryn in turn seems to still be appreciative of Danni’s support.
+Kathryn, in turn, seems to still be appreciative of Danni’s support.
 In response to a viewer who, in reference to Danni’s tweet supporting Kathryn, praised Danni and Kathryn for bringing the love and keeping the show classy and promising, Kathryn tweeted three heart emojis.

 @kathryn_dennis & @DannaBaird , you both brought the ????❤️???? tonight.
 Bless you for keeping it classy and promising ???? https://t.co/n5PFXnUMVR